-Jason and his team now maintain a robust contemporary program, showing and representing world renowned ceramic artists form past and present.
-They host gallery exhibitions, tours, and talks at their Madison Avenue space (located in a historic 1871 Upper East Side Manhattan townhouse), in addition to participating in art fairs in Miami, San Francisco, Dallas, Maastricht, New York, and Basel.
+Jason Jacques Gallery hosts exhibitions, tours, and talks at their Madison Avenue space, located in a historic 1871 Upper East Side Manhattan townhouse, in addition to participating in an international array of art fairs in Miami, San Francisco, Dallas, New York, Maastricht, and Basel.

 Press & Programming